Hi and welcome back.

 - Add the glass bowl to the saucepan of water and heat until the chocolate fully melts.

 - Once the chocolate starts to melt, add the butter and stir continuously until fully dissolved.

-- Remove the chocolate mixture from the heat and add 20ml golden syrup and stir to combine.
+- Remove the chocolate mixture from the heat and add the golden syrup, stirring to combine.

-- Add chocolate mixture to cornflakes and stir to fully mix.
+- Slowly, add the chocolate mixture to the cornflakes and stir to fully mix.

 - Spoon into individual cupcake cases and add 3 mini eggs to decorate.

-- Leave to cool for an hour or until set.
+- Leave to cool for 30 minutes to set.